Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 `g++ b.o a.o -o main` would lead to the definition in `b.o` being used

-Nevertheless, this is a piece of information a C++ programmer should be never try to make use of because the C++ standard specifies that all definitions of an `inline` specified function need to be identical and it should not matter which definition of the function is used.
+Nevertheless, this is information a C++ programmer should never attempt to rely on because the C++ standard specifies that all definitions of an `inline` specified function need to be identical and it should not matter which definition of the function is used.

-Excerpt from cppref
+Excerpt from cppreference.com
 > 1. There may be more than one definition of an inline function or variable(since C++17) in the program as long as each definition appears in a different translation unit and all definitions are identical.
 > 2. It must be declared inline in every translation unit.